 At the top level of organization, the nervous system can be split between the central nervous system and the peripheral nervous system.
 The central nervous system contains the brain and spinal cord, while the peripheral nervous system contains spinal nerves comprised of motor and sensory neurons.

 Sensory neurons convey information about the external environment to the brain, which in turn converts them into internal electrical impulses.
 Motor neurons convey signals from the central nervous system to peripheral targets - the muscles and glands.

 The peripheral nervous system can be further divided into two systems, depending on the function of the parts of the body they connect to.
 These two systems are the autonomic and somatic nervous systems.
 The somatic nervous system controls voluntary responses via skeletal muscle, while the autonomic nervous system works on involuntary responses via cardiac and smooth muscle.

 Nervous system quizzes

-Now that you know a bit more about the organization of the nervous system, have a look at the nervous system quizzes we’ve put below, organized by division.
+Now that you know a bit more about the organization of the nervous system, have a look at some of the nervous system quizzes.

 Do you find quizzes and labeled diagrams useful for learning anatomy?
 Check out our free anatomy quiz guides on every topic!